da804107/stockMarketAnalysis/README.md

 5. How much value do we put at risk by investing in a particular stock?
 6. How can we attempt to predict future stock behavior?

+## Steps
+### Getting Data
+Data will be imported from Yahoo Finance using yfinance library.